run-house/runhouse/docs/api/run.rst

 .. note::
     Artifacts represent any Runhouse primitive (e.g. :ref:`Blob`, :ref:`Function`, :ref:`Table`, etc.) that is
     loaded or saved by the Run.
-This is useful for tracing the dependencies between Runhouse objects.

 Run Data